paul-thebaud/v-phone-input/docs/guide/migration.md

 - `example` is now receiving an object with a country property instead of a country object;
 - `disableGuessLoading` has been replaced by `guessLoading`, which does the opposite;
+- `invalidMessage` with `null` will no longer disable validation, but instead will make the validation rule returns `false` instead of a message.
+If you want to disable validation, use `validate` with `null` instead.
 - `phoneValidator` has been renamed to `validate`;
 - `wrapperProps` has been renamed to `wrapperAttrs`;